khalid-hussain/shaheen/chap7.md

 household has been raised by Abu Abdullah, it is important to have it addressed.
 I will personally go out to receive Badr bin Mughira.
-Order all the nobles who have gathered in the court to come out and send a garland of flowers for me and let Moosa know that he should wait a little more with the procession at the gate."
+Order all the nobles who have gathered in the court to come out and send a garland of flowers for me and let Musa know that he should wait a little more with the procession at the gate."

 The people stood around Badr bin Mughira in front of the gate of the fort, raising thundering slogans.
-Moosa moved forward on his horse clearing the way.
+Musa moved forward on his horse clearing the way.
-However, before the procession could move forward the Administrator of the Royal Court came running out, reached close to Moosa and said, "It's the royal order that the honorable guest should be stopped here for a while."
+However, before the procession could move forward the Administrator of the Royal Court came running out, reached close to Musa and said, "It's the royal order that the honorable guest should be stopped here for a while."

 After a while, Abul Hassan along with the nobles of the Sultanate appeared from the door and the people looked at him in amazement.
-Seeing Abul Hassan coming down the stairs, Moosa and Al-Zaghairi quickly climbed down their horses.
+Seeing Abul Hassan coming down the stairs, Musa and Al-Zaghairi quickly climbed down their horses.
 Naeem Ridwan, who was holding the reins of Badr bin Mughira's horse, turned around and said, "His Royal Highness himself is coming."
 Badr bin Mughira jumped off his horse.

 In the meantime, Abul Hassan had approached close to him.
 Instead of shaking his hand, he hugged him and put the garland of flowers around his neck.
-He then took the flag from the flag bearer and after kissing it, said, "Moosa!
+He then took the flag from the flag bearer and after kissing it, said, "Musa!
 Give the good news to the people of Granada that from today the Frontier Falcon's flag shall flutter over our palace.
 Our flags have rotted.
 Badr bin Mughira has brought us a new flag.
 Our swords were rusted.
 Nature has given us someone who would give them a new shimmer.
 We are thankful that the honorable guest has obliged us with his presence."

-Moosa climbed the stairs to address the crowd.
+Musa climbed the stairs to address the crowd.
 The people gestured at each other to maintain silence.
-They considered Moosa to be Granada's spokesman.
+They considered Musa to be Granada's spokesman.
 When he raised his hand the people looked towards him dumbfounded.
-Moosa began the speech:
+Musa began the speech:

 "People of Granada!
 Today you have among you that great mujahid, who has